Waxing Your Skis – a Beginner’s Guide

 If you are a beginner who has no idea about waxing cross-country skis, the Swix North Kit is here to make things extremely easy for you.
 The kit comes in a good-sized bag that includes a wax iron, pocket edger, diamond disc sharpener, a multi-use brush, scrapper, natural cork, and the North Universal Speed Brick wax, along with an additional screwdriver tool.

 The wax iron has a temperature range of 80 to 170 degrees C (176 to 338 degrees F).
 The diamond disc sharpener and the pocket edger keep the edges smooth and sharp for some great skiing performance.
-The wax is made from eco-friendly components and is guaranteed to give your waxless cross-country skis the life they deserve.
+The wax for skis is made from eco-friendly components and is guaranteed to give your waxless cross-country skis the life they deserve.

 3. RaceWax Complete Ski Snowboard Wax Tuning Kit

 The RaceWax Complete Ski Snowboard Wax Tuning Kit is a waxing-store in itself!
 Loaded with all the important ski waxing equipment you will ever need, the kit comes with a super handy edge tool that determines the angles and works on 20 different angles for both the base as well as the sides.
-The wax iron has a temperature range of 80 to 170 degrees C (176 to 338 degrees F) and boasts a super thick textured baseplate that distributes the wax perfectly.
+The wax iron has a temperature range of 80 to 170 degrees C (176 to 338 degrees F) and boasts a super thick textured baseplate that distributes the material perfectly.
 The kit also includes two bars of Swix wax (60 grams each), two wax scrapers (one for the ski and the other one for snowboard), and a metal scraper (with a vinyl storage case) along with a brush kit.

 The RaceWax Complete Ski Snowboard Wax Kit also comes with a Swix Gummi stone (for removing rust), a 70 mm blue diamond stone (for maintaining and sharpening edges), two P-Tex (one clear and one black), and two large brake retainers.
 All of these come in a large storage bag which is nicely compartmentalized – so much so that you can fit in some more of your tools!